Version 3.12.0

 Description: Human flesh over a robot body.
 Easily capable of passing for human.

-Physical: Good Superhuman
+Physical: Good superhuman

 Combat: Fair